 Review the How to Apply tutorial for details about the SAIT full-time program admission/application process.

-If you are a new to Canada, please refer to international document assessments to help you get started.
+If you are new to Canada, please refer to international document assessments to help you get started.

-Looking into part-time studies?
+Looking into professional studies?